historical-comparisons-and-what-if-battles

 Architecture and Warfare

-Norman influence is still visible in England’s landscape.
-The iconic motte-and-bailey castles, later replaced by stone keeps, transformed military architecture.
-Cathedrals such as Durham, Ely, and Winchester were rebuilt in the massive Romanesque style, with rounded arches, thick walls, and sculpted capitals.
+Norman influence is still visible in England’s landscape today.
+Cathedrals such as Durham, Ely, Winchester, Norwich, and Peterborough were rebuilt in the massive Romanesque style, with rounded arches, thick walls, sculpted capitals, and magnificent stone vaults.
+Durham Cathedral, begun in 1093, is considered one of the finest examples of Romanesque architecture in Europe and is now a UNESCO World Heritage site.
 The Bayeux Tapestry itself—an embroidery more than 70 meters long—is a unique cultural artifact that preserves the narrative of the conquest in vivid detail.
 It remains housed in Bayeux, France, and is recognized by UNESCO as a memory of the world.
+The tapestry is not only a historical document but a masterpiece of medieval art, depicting ships, armor, weapons, and daily life with remarkable precision.

 Why the Battle of Hastings Still Matters